 Probation Status – A student not meeting the SAP standards and has had an appeal for financial aid suspension approved will be assigned a SAP status of Probation.
 The student must be meeting the SAP standards at the end of the next semester or meeting the requirements of an academic plan, as determined by the Student Aid Office, to be eligible for Federal Student Aid for the subsequent semester.

-Decisions made by the Student Aid Office relative to appeals, as well as changes in SAP status to Warning or Failure will be sent to the student through the student’s UM e-mail or the student may check the status on Banner Self Services.
+Decisions made by the Student Aid Office relative to appeals, as well as changes in SAP status to Warning or Failure will be sent to the student through the student’s UM email or the student may check the status on Banner Self Service.

 It is the responsibility of the student to initiate any appeal for reinstatement of federal financial aid eligibility.
 Academic reinstatement by the University Registrar or Undergraduate Admissions does not constitute reinstatement of aid eligibility.

 Second Bachelor’s Degree – SAP for students pursuing a second Bachelor’s degree will be determined using the same requirements of this policy, with the exception of the 180 credit hour maximum timeframe.
-Students pursuing a second bachelor’s degree and who are meeting measures 1 and 2 above but have attempted 180 credit hours or more must provide an academic plan prepared by their advisor or dean to the Student Aid Office showing the courses needed to complete the second bachelor’s degree after all other previous coursework has been applied towards the second bachelor’s degree.
-The plan will be reviewed at the end of each semester by the Student Aid Office and if the student is not following the plan, Federal Student Aid will be suspended.
+Students pursuing a second bachelor’s degree and who are meeting measures 1 and 2 above but have attempted 180 credit hours or more must provide an academic plan prepared by their dean or dean’s designee to the Student Aid Office showing the courses needed to complete the second bachelor’s degree after all other previous coursework has been applied towards the second bachelor’s degree.
+The plan will be reviewed at the end of each semester by the Student Aid Office and if the student is following the plan, the student will be eligible for Federal Student Aid.